mdmaherashrafi-dotcom/Research-Performance-Metrics/README.md

 ## Project Overview
 This repository serves as a technical portfolio to validate the key performance indicators (KPIs) and data-driven methodologies implemented during my tenure at **AxiomNova Research Centre** and as a **Research Analyst / AI Subject Matter Expert (SME)**.

-The core engine demonstrates how **Python** and **SQL** are integrated to automate research workflows, ensuring high-precision data integrity for large-scale scientific datasets.
+The core engine demonstrates how **Python** and **SQL** are integrated to automate research workflows, ensuring high-precision data integrity for large-scale scientific datasets and RLHF (Reinforcement Learning from Human Feedback) models.

 ---

 ## Proven Performance Metrics (CV Highlights)
+This project provides the algorithmic proof for the following achievements:

-* **25% - 30% Efficiency Gain:** Automated complex data cleaning and ETL pipelines using Python/Pandas.
+* **25% - 30% Efficiency Gain:** Automated complex data cleaning and ETL pipelines using Python/Pandas, drastically reducing manual processing time.
-* **99.9% Data Integrity:** Rigorous validation across 30,000+ scientific data points in Chemistry and Biology.
+* **99.9% Data Integrity:** Rigorous validation and error analysis across 30,000+ scientific data points in the domains of Chemistry and Biology.
-* **98% Model Accuracy:** Refined AI reasoning via RLHF, maintaining strict factual accuracy.
+* **98% Model Accuracy:** Refined AI reasoning via RLHF, maintaining strict factual accuracy in technical prompts.

 ---